Kaizer Motaung: Kaizer Chiefs

 When Motaung returned to his home country in 1970, he decided to start his own professional soccer team.
 Motaung named his club "Kaizer Chiefs" after himself and his former NASL team.
 Another South African, Jomo Sono, also a former player for Orlando Pirates, joined an NASL side New York Cosmos in 1977.
 He returned to form his own professional soccer team which he named Jomo Cosmos after himself and his former NASL team, the New York Cosmos.
 Jomo Cosmos was however relegated in the 2011/12 edition of the South African Premier Soccer League.

 Despite early setbacks and opposition, Motaung succeeded in assembling a good mix of veterans and talented rookies and the club soon became a force to be reckoned with.
 The Kaizer Chiefs soon had a large following.

 Within a short time, the Kaizer Chiefs became the most successful team in South Africa, winning more than 78 trophies and gaining an estimated fourteen million supporters throughout the country.
-Indeed, it is often jokingly stated that Kaizer Chiefs do not really play any away matches, as their supporters always outnumber those of the home team.

 One of Kaizer Chiefs' biggest achievements was winning the African Cup Winners' Cup in 2001.